uikit/uikit-site/docs/pages/javascript.md

 You have the following options to get UIkit:

-- Download the [latest release](https://github.com/uikit/uikit/releases/latest) with pre-built CSS and JS.
+- Download the [latest release](https://github.com/uikit/uikit/releases/latest) with pre-built JavaScript.
-- Install with [Bower](https://bower.io) to get the pre-built CSS and JS, plus Less files to compile yourself.
+- Install with [Bower](https://bower.io) to get the pre-built JavaScript.
 This is recommended when using UIkit for a typical web project: ```bower install uikit```
 - Clone the repo to get all source files including build scripts: `git clone git://github.com/uikit/uikit.git`
 - Install with [Npm](https://npmjs.com) to get all source files as they are available on Github: ```npm install uikit```
+- Directly load UIkit from [CDNJS](https://cdnjs.com): https://cdnjs.com/libraries/uikit

 Once you have the files, include them on your page by adding them to the `<head>` section.
 You can also choose to use the `defer` attribute, to delay script execution.